naturemed/naturemed.github.io/pages/epa/001/epa_subjective.md

 ### Assess vital force, direction, pattern
 {% include definition.html content= 'Vis medicatrix naturae: "an inherent self-healing process in people that is ordered and intelligent.
 Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process."
 [AANP, 2022](https://naturopathic.org/page/PrinciplesNaturopathicMedicine?&hhsearchterms=%22vis+and+medicatrix+and+naturae%22))' %}
+- Comprehensive  chronology of patient health and experience of illness
+  - Antecedents
+  - Triggers
+  - Mediators

 #### Expected Competencies
 {% include callout.html content= "Listens intentionally and retells patient’s story in a way that facilitates the therapeutic alliance.
 Approach to patient is:<br>- efficient<br>- professional<br>- compassionate" type="danger" %}